msatul1305/Linux/Linux/linuxFileSystem.md

   - This takes care of the hard drives, but we may also have devices that are considered temporary,
   - such as optical disks and USB storage devices.
 Since these are removable,
   - they do not stay mounted all the time.
-  - The /media directory is used by the automatic device mounting mechanisms found in modern desktop oriented Linux distributions.
+  - The /media directory is used by the automatic device-mounting mechanisms found in modern desktop oriented Linux distributions.
   - To see what devices and mount points are used, type mount.
 - /lost+found: Each formatted partition or device using a Linux file system,
   - such as ext4, will have this directory.
 It is used in the case of
   - a partial recovery from a file system corruption event.
-  - Unless something really bad has happened to our system, this directory will remain empty.
+  - Unless something terrible has happened to our system, this directory will remain empty.
 - /mnt On older Linux systems, the /mnt directory contains mount
   - points for removable devices that have been mounted manually.
 - /opt: The /opt directory is used to install “optional” software.
   - This is mainly used to hold commercial software products that might be installed on the system.
+- Tip: Using the tail -f /var/log/messages technique is a great way to watch what the system is doing in near real-time.